 Jagged limestone karsts (natural towers created by erosion), small villages with tiered rice paddies, more than 2,000 miles of coastline, nearby pristine islands, and cultural sites that date back more than 1,500 years—Vietnam has so much to offer, and with three international airports, getting there has never been easier.

-“I would move to Hoi An today,” says Amy Hardie, travel program coordinator for REI Adventures in Asia.
-However, if you’re not yet ready to move, but you are looking to get an overview of what’s worth seeing and doing in Vietnam, this guide has tons of useful info for planning your excursion, including:
+If you are looking to get an overview of what’s worth seeing and doing in Vietnam, this guide has tons of useful info for planning your excursion, including:

 - Why Visit Vietnam?